 HB7 by Duggan amends direct primary care agreements and primary care providers/services references in statute to instead refer to "direct health care agreements."
 HB7 was referred to Health Market Reform Subcommittee; Health and Human Services Committees.
 The bill was amended in its first committee stop the Health Market Reform Subcommittee on March 7th to include dental providers.
 HB7 passed its second and final committee stop this week.
 SB1520 by Bean was referred to the Banking and Insurance, Health Policy, and Rules Committees.
 The Senate bill passed its first committee this week Senate Banking and Insurance and will be up next in Senate Health Policy.
 This bill is also included in SB7078.

 HB465 by Grant provides for a repayment program in the Department of Health for dental student loans who practice in public health programs.
 The bill was referred to the House

 Health Quality Subcommittee; Health Care Appropriations Subcommittee; and Health & Human Services Committee

 .
 SB716 by Hooper was referred to the Senate

 Health Policy committee, Appropriations Subcommittee on Health and Human Services, and Appropriations.

 Both bills have passed their first committees of reference and are awaiting hearing in the second committee.
-The Senate bill will be up in the Appropriations Subcommittee on HHS on April 9th.

 3. DENTAL THERAPY HB649/SB684